shun-li-casia/robotics_sdk_tda4vm/ros1/drivers/zed_capture/README.md

     Replace `<serial_number>` with the serial number of the ZED camera (found on the original box).
     Place the downloaded calibration data file (`SNxxxx.conf`) under the `$SDK_DIR/ros1/drivers/zed_capture/config` folder.

-2. Generate `camera_info` YAML files and undistortion/rectification look-up-table (LUT) files, which are required in offloading the undistortion/rectification on TDA4 VPAC/LDC hardware accelerator.
-It is recommended to perform the following steps in the Robotics SDK ROS 1 container on the Ubuntu PC, and then "scp" the output artifacts to the TDA4 target host filesystem, under `/opt/robotics_sdk/ros1/drivers/zed_capture/config`.
+2. Generate `camera_info` YAML files and undistortion/rectification look-up-table (LUT) files, which are required in offloading the undistortion/rectification on the VPAC/LDC hardware accelerator.
+It is recommended to perform the following steps in the Robotics SDK ROS 1 container on the Ubuntu PC, and then "scp" the output artifacts to the target Linux filesystem, under `/opt/robotics_sdk/ros1/drivers/zed_capture/config`.

     Run the following script:
     ```